 A lot of the leases in the Greenville area are flexible (3, 6, and 12 month leases).
 As far as deposits go, they range in price (some $150 with credit check, some $650) depending on the size of the apartment, whether you traveled with a pet, etc. Regardless of where you choose to rest your head, bring your checkbook—deposits are the thing here in Greenville.

 Greenville lives up to its name when it comes to being eco-friendly.
 The area is big on recycling, features many green spaces and has various energy conservation programs for residents to take part in.

 The weather outside is…weather.
 The climate here changes with all four seasons.
 Summers can get hot with average highs in the 80s and winters get chilly enough (avg.
 44 degrees) to build a fire (a controlled fire, that is).

-Greenville is a meeting place for college students and settled families, theater lovers and sports fans (ECU football) alike.
-It’s a Carolina town with a lot of heart and a progressive attitude.
-Whether you come for work, school or play, come grow with Greenville.
+Greenville is a Carolina town with a lot of heart.
+Whether you come for work or play, come grow with Greenville.